Event ID 4514 — DNS Server Active Directory Integration

 |Message:||The DNS server detected that it is not enlisted in the replication scope of the directory partition %1.
 This prevents the zones that should be replicated to all DNS servers in the %2 domain from replicating to this DNS server.
 For information on how to add a DNS server to the replication scope of an application directory partition, please see Help and Support.

-To create or repair the domain-wide DNS directory partition, open the DNS console.
+To create or repair the domain-wide DNS directory partition, open the the DNS console.
 Right-click the applicable DNS server, and then click 'Create Default Application Directory Partitions'.
 Follow the instructions to create the default DNS application directory partitions.
 For more information, see 'To create the default DNS application directory partitions' in Help and Support.

 The error was %3.